-There are lots of "bra fit formulas" floating around the internet but it is important to understand that the formula is only a general trend not an exact science.
-The truth is bra sizes are not standardized and one company's 36D might be another company's 34B, that being said, neither are women's bodies; one woman's 36D might be another woman's 34B.
+There are lots of "bra fit formulas" floating around the internet but it is important to understand that the formula is only a general trend and not an exact science.
+The truth is bra sizes are not standardized and one company's 36D might be another company's 34B.
+It really depends on how they are manufactured because some brands run tight while other brands run loose, it just depends, and having a familiarity with brands and how they fit is crucial.
+Another factor invovled is where the company is located and what sizing method they use because there are a variety of sizing methods including US Sizing, European Sizing, UK Sizing, and conversion sizing like the language of the D's.
+Last every woman's body is different and one woman's 36D might be another woman's 34B.
 The key to great fit is understanding the signs of fit and taking a chance on new sizes once in a while.

 The best way to figure out your size is to be fit by a certified bra fitter at a specialty shop or boutique with a full range of sizes.
 Lots of women cram themselves into the biggest bra at their local bargain store and call it "fit".
 If you can't get to a certified fitter, take the time to read our common questions about bra fit below.